Application Deadline: January 15, 2014

 Dialogue with the Contemporary Art World

-The classroom and studio experience for graduate Book and Paper Arts degree students is enriched by a Visiting Artist program that allows for meaningful interaction—through seminars, workshops, lectures, and individual critiques—with internationally renowned practitioners.
+The classroom and studio experience for graduate Book & Paper Arts degree students is enriched by a Visiting Artist program that allows for meaningful interaction—through seminars, workshops, lectures, and individual critiques—with internationally renowned practitioners.
 Recent visiting artists include: John Boesche, Arnold Dreyblatt, Keith Hennessey, Eungie Joo, Alison Knowles, Margot Lovejoy, Mary Lucier, Christina McPhee, Bill Viola, Diane Willow, Paul Wong, Trevor Paglen, Tim Barrett, David Stout, and Cory Metcalf.